-As much as we all fell in love with Muddy, the most exciting part of my week-long experience was the giraffe capture day.
+As much as we all fell in love with Muddy, the giraffe capture day was the most exciting part of my week-long experience.
 However, this was also the most emotionally draining day, as giraffes are a vet’s trickiest patient due to their physiology, and they have been known to die randomly under anaesthetic.
 To our dismay and horror, we were to witness such a death.

-However, we had to take this risk to be able to move three of these gentle giants to the farm of a local buyer.
-As a result of the drought, the reality is that the giraffes will otherwise starve to death and, with no big predators on the property, there is no means of natural population control.
+However, we had to take this risk to be able to move three of these gentle giants to a local buyer’s farm.
+As a result of the drought, the reality is that the giraffes will otherwise starve to death and with no big predators on the property, there is no means of natural population control.
 The other alternative to relocation is culling, which The Ant Collection has decided against.

 Like a buffalo, a giraffe has to lie on the ground abreast once it has been tripped, but the difference is that its head has to be kept suspended due to its unique circulatory system.
-The giraffe has double the blood pressure than that of other mammals for blood to reach its brain, which means that the brain can quickly become flooded with blood and damaged if it is not above the heart.
+The giraffe has double the blood pressure of other mammals (for blood to reach its brain), which means that the brain can quickly become flooded with blood and damaged if it is not above the heart.
 By the time I arrived on the scene after an unfortunate detour through the thorn bushes, the spotted ungulate was already blindfolded with its ears plugged and ropes on.
-As it tried to muster enough momentum to stand up again, guides, guests and volunteers pushed and pulled relentlessly; willing it to stand.
-Everyone was well aware that the longer it remained on the ground, the riskier the situation became.
+As it tried to muster enough momentum to stand up again, guides, guests and volunteers pushed and pulled relentlessly, willing it to stand.
+Everyone knew that the longer it remained on the ground, the riskier the situation became.

 Following this emotional rollercoaster of an experience, it was time to focus on the rhinos.
 After three rhinos were poached at The Ant Collection in two separate incidents in 2011, the owners, Ant and Tessa Baber, enlisted the help of the Rhino Rescue Project – an NGO that specialises in making rhino horn unfit for human consumption by infusing a compound consisting of ectoparasiticides into the horn fibres.

 During game census week, two young rhinos were cited as having long enough horns for the infusion process, but we first had to separate the calves from their mothers using ‘horsepower’.
-Once darted, Lorinda and her team from the Rhino Rescue Project worked under pressure to take blood samples and measure the horns, while their machine set to work on making sure that no one would want the horns other than the rhinos themselves!
+Once darted, Lorinda and her team from the Rhino Rescue Project worked under pressure to take blood samples and measure the horns while their machine worked to ensure that no one would want the horns other than the rhinos themselves!

-You don’t have to be a rider to take part in game census week as there is plenty of action in the darting and recovery vehicles.
-However, if you do wish to saddle up to help, then it is crucial to be an experienced and confident rider.
+You don’t have to be a rider to participate in game census week, as there is plenty of action in the darting and recovery vehicles.
+However, if you wish to saddle up to help, it is crucial to be an experienced and confident rider.

-Be sure to pack proper riding attire as every little bit helps to make you more comfortable and secure in your task.
+Be sure to pack proper riding attire, as every little bit helps to make you more comfortable and secure in your task.
 It’s also worth bringing neutral-coloured clothing, a swimming costume in case you want to take a dip in the pool after a long ride, and a warm jacket to wear in the early mornings or evenings if it gets nippy.
-Don’t be afraid to pack light, as the laundry service is brilliant!
+Don’t be afraid to pack light; the laundry service is brilliant!

 The daily activities make you so hungry that you could eat a horse, and for this reason, you can expect to enjoy three delicious meals per day, on top of mid-morning saddle bag snacks, afternoon tea and sundowners.